Psychological injuries: What you need to know about car accident compensation for pain and suffering

 If you suspect that you or someone you know have suffered a psychological injury, it’s best to seek advice from a medical specialist.
-They will need to diagnose the psychological injury/s, assess the severity and the impacts this has had on you or your loved one’s life.
-From there your lawyer can help calculate the financial impact as part of the general damages you are eligible to claim for.
+They will need to diagnose the psychological injury/s and assess the severity and the impacts this has had on you or your loved one’s life.
+From there, your lawyer can help calculate the financial impact as part of the general damages you are eligible to claim.

 Please note that time limits apply to personal injury claims, so it’s important to seek expert legal advice as soon as possible if you believe you may be eligible for pain and suffering compensation.

 How Shine Lawyers expert personal injury lawyers can help

 If you or a loved one have suffered a psychological injury after being involved in a car accident, you may be entitled to compensation.

 Our team of motor vehicle accident lawyers are experts in all aspects of car accident injury claims; whether physical or psychological.
 We can help you to understand your rights and access your full entitlements on a No Win, No Fee* basis.

 You may also be eligible to access benefits through your superannuation; our advice will be tailored to your situation to help you secure the best outcome possible.